 While NAFEM regularly updates this resource page, we recommend regular communication with your customs broker for up-to-the-minute tariff information relative to your business and its products.

-Supreme Court strikes down IEEPA tariffs
+Administration enacts 10% surcharge in response to Supreme Court striking down IEEPA tariffs

 Section 301 tariffs upheld by Federal Circuit Court